lukaflpvc/website/docs/writing/posts/on-definite-optimism.md

 Human beings have the ability to distinctly remember inflection points in their lives.

 I remember a specific moment during my second year of college.
-I loved numbers, so I opted into studying finance, capital markets.
+I loved numbers, so I opted into studying finance, specifically capital markets.

 I sat down with myself to discuss my future: What can I do after I graduate?
 What value can I provide to society?
 What can I do to make my family proud?